pranayk01/demo-one/README.md

 # demo-one
 Example of GH repo starting on remote side with new branch name

-new added text from remote side.
+new added text from remote side

+Again added new text.